intrepidcs/libicsneo-examples/libicsneocsharp-example/README.md

 2. Enter the build directory with `cd build`
 3. Run `cmake ..`
 4. Run `cmake --build .`
-5. The `libicsneocsharp.dll` file will be generated in `libicsneo-examples/libicsneocsharp-example/build/Debug`
+5. The `icsneocsharp.dll` file will be generated in `libicsneo-examples/libicsneocsharp-example/build/Debug`
-6. Move the `libicsneocsharp.dll` file to the `/C/Windows/System32` folder.
+6. Move the `icsneocsharp.dll` file to the `/C/Windows/System32` folder.

 ### Building the example program

 1. Choose `File->Open->Project/Solution...`
 2. Navigate to `libicsneo-examples/libicsneocsharp-example` and select the `libicsneocsharp-example.sln` there.
 3. Visual Studio will process the project.
-4. Select `Build->Rebuild All`
+4. Select `Build->Rebuild Solution`
 5. Click on the dropdown arrow attached to the green play button (labelled "Select Startup Item") and select `libicsneocsharp-example`
 6. Click on the green play button to run the example.